Effective January 10, 2023

 Karuna only processes personal data if there is a legal basis for processing.
 The legal bases that we rely on are:

 - Legitimate interest from you.
-To provide you with the information you request when you contact Karuna.
+To provide you with the information you request when you contact Karuna or to start the recruitment process if you wish to apply to one of our jobs.

 - Legitimate interest from Karuna.
-To provide you with a better navigation experience when you visit our website.
+To provide you with a better navigation experience when you visit our website or visit our booths during symposia or conferences.

-- Explicit consent through the Informed Consent Form that subjects sign prior to joining a clinical trial.
+- Explicit consent through the Informed Consent Form that clinical trial subjects sign prior to joining a clinical trial.

 - Legal or regulatory obligation.
 Karuna needs to ensure that the staff and investigators conducting clinical trials on our behalf have the required qualifications.